 We have lived on this property for 14 years and that area of the property is slowly going through stages of succession.
 There was a significant clearing surrounded by many Birch trees and some large pines and a few spruce.
 The clearing is now

 I grew up in a forest.
 It’s like a room.
 It’s protected.
 Like a cathedral… it is a place between heaven and earth. — Anselm Kiefer

 We harvest wood to heat our home from this forest.
 Each summer and fall we take the ATV with an attached wagon and regularly scour the forest for trees which have fallen during storms as well as dead but standing trees and those which are overcrowded.
-We avoid if at all possible harvesting healthy trees.
-Every year we have been able to obtain enough wood from this climax forest community to heat our home primarily with wood during the often very cold, long winters of South Central Ontario.
+We avoid if possible harvesting healthy trees.
+Every year we have been able to get enough wood from this climax forest community to heat our home primarily with wood during the often very cold, long winters of South Central Ontario.